xenloops/threat_modeling/talk_threat_model_intro.md

 1. Why is it needed?
 1. Who does it?
 1. When do we do it?
-1. How do we do it?
+1. How can we do it?
-1. Examples
 1. Short demo
 1. Q&A